cvxlab/cvxlab/docs/source/apidocs/symbolic_operators.rst

 Symbolic operators
 ==================

-CVXlab supports a variety of mathematical operators that can be used in defining symbolic expressions.
-These operators include standard arithmetic operations, matrix operations, and various mathematical functions.
+CVXlab supports a variety of built-in mathematical operators that can be used within symbolic expressions.
+These operators include standard arithmetic operations, matrix operations, and various mathematical functions, allowing users to construct complex expressions for optimization problems.

-**Standard operators** include:
+Symbolic operators defined as **mathematical signs** include:

 - ``==`` : Equality
 - ``>=`` : Greater than or equal comparison